 Henry Schroy 🇧🇷

-in reply to Eugen Rochko • • •Ynte
+in reply to Eugen Rochko • • •Yont

 in reply to Eugen Rochko • • •I think this "quote toot" option, whatever it is, should be OPT-IN rather than opt-out.
 It should not be on by default.